-Finding a compromise with a soon-to-be-ex spouse is not always easy.
-Notably, that's the case when financial assets are involved.
-When uncontested divorce is not an option for either party, it is the court who will decide on the division of marital assets.
+Finding a compromise with a soon-to-be-ex-spouse is not always easy - even more so when financial assets are involved.
+When uncontested divorce is not an option for either party, it is the court that will decide on the division of marital assets.

-While the division of property may vary by state, in Colorado Divorce Law, the operative term is "fair and equitable."
-Many people believe that this means a 50/50 split of assets and debt, but that is not always the case.
+In Colorado Divorce Law, the operative term is "fair and equitable" when it comes to asset division.
+However, the above term does not mean a 50/50 split of assets and debt in every case.
 In a legal sense, "fair and equitable" takes into account the unique circumstances of each spouse, as well as how the marital assets and debts were accumulated.

 First, both parties can sit down and divide up all the assets and debts.
-The reached agreement is signed by both spouses and becomes a part of the Dissolution Decree.
+The reached agreement is signed by both spouses and becomes a part of the divorce decree.
 This is the best-case scenario as it avoids litigation.

-If the parties cannot agree, the next step will be to use a mediator or arbiter who will take the couple through a negotiation process.
-In terms of costs and emotional toll, this is the next best solution you can pursue.
+If the parties cannot agree on fair asset division, the next step will be to use a divorce mediator who will facilitate the negotiation process.
+In terms of costs and emotional toll, mediation is the next best solution you can pursue.

 What Happens When the Court Steps in for The Division of Assets